haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ---
-title: "ECS Fargate With Cloudformation"
+title: "ECS Cost Optimization With Fargate"
 subtitle: ""
 date: 2022-06-25T16:57:12+07:00
 lastmod: 2022-06-25T16:57:12+07:00
-author: ""
 description: ""

 resources:
 - name: "featured-image"
   src: "featured-image.png"

 ---

 Deploying individual containers is not difficult.
 However, when you need to coordinate many container deployments, a container management tool like ECS can greatly simplify the task (no pun intended).